Shwabbaa/cryptopack-docs/docs/source/features/backrooms.rst

 Entities: :ref:`Hound<entity-hound>`, :ref:`Howler<entity-howler>`, :ref:`Spooky Creeper<entity-spooky-creeper>`, :ref:`Slow Joe<entity-slow-joe>`, :ref:`Goblin<entity-goblin>`

+Evolutions:

-Necromancer
+* Necromancer
-"""""""""""

   Mobs killed with this weapon spawn bowless skeletons that fight for you.

   Items: Greatswords

-Vampire
+* Vampire
-"""""""""""

   Heal 5hp (2 and a half hearts) for every mob you kill

   Items: All Swords (not the Hammer)

-Parry
+* Parry
-"""""""""""

   Attacking right after blocking damage from your shield deals up to 2.5x more damage

   Items: Shield

-Bedrock Smasher
+* Bedrock Smasher
-"""""""""""

   Breaks bedrock.
 Doesn't drop the item.

   Items: Pickaxes

-Demolition
+* Demolition
-"""""""""""

   Destroys dirt, sand snow and stones in a 4 block radius on the block you're looking at.
 Leaves ores intact, only 50% of blocks drop items.

   Cooldown: 7.5s

-Jetpack
+* Jetpack
-"""""""""""

   Sneaking while flying boosts you in the air like when using fireworks.
 Boost lasts for 10 seconds, recharges while on ground.

   Items: Elytra

-Elytra Chestplate
+* Elytra Chestplate
-"""""""""""

   Gives you the protection, toughness and knockback resistance of an unenchanted netherite chestplate.

   Items: Elytra

 .. _level-spirit: